LAB1100/1100CC/README.md

 ### Client

-Any modern HTML5 browser will do: Firefox, Chrome, IE 11, Edge, Safari.
+Any modern HTML5 browser will do: Firefox, Chrome, Edge, Safari.

 ## Installation